Biden signs executive order on police reform

 “It’s a measure of what we can do together to heal the very soul of this nation,” Biden said.
 “To address profound fear and trauma, exhaustion that particularly Black Americans have experienced for generations, and to channel that private pain and public outrage into a rare mark of progress for years to come.”

-The executive order signed Wednesday establishes a national database of officers who have been fired for misconduct and requires federal agencies to update their policies on use of force.
+The executive order signed Wednesday establishes a national database of officers fired for misconduct and requires federal agencies to update their policies on use of force.

 The database of disciplinary records will apply to federal officers and state and local jurisdictions that partner with the federal government on joint task forces.
-It will cover more than 100,000 officers in total, senior administration officials said.
+Senior administration officials said it would cover more than 100,000 officers in total.

 The order will ban federal officers from using chokeholds unless deadly force is authorized, and it will restrict the transfer and purchase of military equipment by local police departments.